Vision and Mission

 Title III Grant

 This U.S. Department of Education program helps eligible institutions of higher education increase their self-sufficiency and expand their capacity to serve low-income students by providing funds to improve and strengthen the academic quality, institutional management, and fiscal stability of eligible institutions.
-Visit the Title III pages to learn how the Sitka Campus is accomplishing this.

 The University of Alaska Southeast is accredited by the Northwest Commission on Colleges and Universities (NWCCU), an institutional accrediting body recognized by the Council for Higher Education Accreditation and the US Department of Education.